Macron says Le Pen showing authoritarian streak after journalist ban | Politics

 "Despite all the efforts, the true face of the far-right is coming back.
 It is a face that doesn't respect freedoms, the constitutional framework, press independence, and fundamental freedoms, rights ... which are at the heart of our values, such as the abolition of the death penalty", Macron told France 2 television.
 He added it was the start of an "authoritarian drift".
 Le Pen, who has made a concerted push to detoxify her party's image with a less inflammatory brand of eurosceptic, anti-immigration populist politics, retorted that Macron was showing his "weakness" and was in no position to give lessons on how to handle the press.

-Macron has had a bumpy relationship with the media during his presidency and last week was criticized for refusing to take part in several prime-time shows ahead of the first round.
+Macron has had a bumpy relationship with the media during his presidency and last week was criticised for refusing to take part in several prime time shows ahead of the first round.
 "He'd be better off going into the substance of my project.
-It is known, and transparent.
+It is known, transparent.
 We can discuss it and argue over our disagreements," Le Pen told reporters during a campaign stop outside of Paris.

 ALSO READ